FarronF/limerick-council-meetings/meetings/2024/03/01-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 8th December 2023.md

 In reply, the Chief Superintendent stated that the age limit for Garda Reserves has increased to 50 years of

 age.
-A number of the force has been lost due to retirement; however, Garda Reserves are getting renewed--- focus, which is to be welcomed.
+A number of the force has been lost due to retirement; however, Garda Reserves are getting renewed
+---
+focus, which is to be welcomed.
 He confirmed that it is up to the Judiciary to allocate a sentence for assault

 on a member of An Garda Síochána but added that longer sentences have been approved by the Minister for